 At $5,000 a wagon, the Metrolab concept is good way to create low-cost fab labs in certain boroughs and small towns.
 Metrolabs could collaborate with larger creative studios and incubators to take advantage of everyone’s ideas and promote them on a national or international scale.

-I would like to thank Abhishek Roy, who created the images for the Metrolab concept.
+The Metrolab concept was imagined in April 2016 by Charles Bombardier and the images were created by Abhishek Roy.
 Abhishek is the owner of Lunatic Koncepts, a design business installed in India.
 Abhishek’s team also created the Antipode and Korbiyor designs.